TacticalMetaphysics/Lisien/lisien/design.rst

 #.
 If neither a fact nor a keyframe value can be found in the current
    branch, look up the branch's parent and the time at which the branches diverged, and try looking up the value at that time, in that branch.
+Recurse as long as the branch has a parent and we haven't found a value yet.

 #.
 If the branch has no parent -- that is, if it's a "main" branch --
    the value was never set, and a ``KeyError`` should be raised.